 A while ago I found this new software called: Synthesia. they claim it is “A fun way to learn how to play the piano…” that sounds interesting.

 In my early years of piano playing, I spent most of my time playing scales, reading sheet music, and practising some practical pieces… Not these big beautiful pieces like Mozarts Moonlight Sonate or your favourite movie theme.
-(Mine is Pirates of the Carabian, uhh that’s awesome!)
+(Mine is Pirates of the Carabian Medley from Kyle Landry, that’s awesome!)

 It was fine, but it could definitely be more fun.
 So let’s see if this software actually makes practice efficient and fun!

-Synthesia shows you the notes you need to play on your screen as if you were looking at a whole keyboard.
-You know instantly what to play, the length of the nodes are just displayed as long bars, and it couldn’t be simpler, that makes it utterly easy to start!
+Synthesia shows you the notes which you need to play on your screen as if you were looking at a whole keyboard.
+You don’t outright know what to play, it takes some time getting used to, but it’s definetly easier than reading the same on sheet music.

 If you have a MIDI-Keyboard you can plug it into your PC and Synthesia will automatically recognize it.
 If you then play a song Synthesia will recognize when you press the wrong or right key, you go too fast or too slow… this is really nice!